Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 This simplification allows us to compute the recall, specificity, and precision for ths classifier with respect to *Iris virginica*.

-* recall: 46/(46+4) = 0.92
+* recall: 46/(46+4) = 92%
-* specificity: 47/(3+47) = 0.94
+* specificity: 47/(3+47) = 94%
-* precision: 46/(46+3) = 0.939
+* precision: 46/(46+3) = 93.9%

 **STOP:** Compute the recall, specificity, and precision for each of the other two iris species using the above confusion matrix.
 {: .notice--primary}

-Now that we understand more about how to quantify the performance of a classifier, we are now ready to apply k-NN to our WBC shape space (post-PCA of course!) and assess how well it performs.
+Now that we understand more about how to quantify the performance of a classifier, we are ready to apply k-NN to our WBC shape space (post-PCA of course!) and assess its performance.

 [Visit tutorial](tutorial_image_classification){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Results of applying a classifier to the WBC shape space
+## Applying a classifier to the WBC shape space

-If we run k-NN on our shape space, with *d* (the number of dimensions to use for PCA) equal to 10, *k* (the number of nearest neighbors to consider when assigning a class) equal to 1, and *f* (the number of folds) equal to 10, then we obtain the confusion matrix shown below, which has an accuracy of 84.3% and a weighted average of precision and recall over all three classes of 0.857 and 0.843, respectively.
+If we run k-NN on our shape space, using *d* (the number of dimensions in the PCA hyperplane) equal to 10, *k* (the number of nearest neighbors to consider when assigning a class) equal to 1, and *f* (the number of folds) equal to 10, then we obtain the confusion matrix shown below.
+For this dataset, k-NN has an accuracy of 84.3% and a weighted average of precision and recall over all three classes of 85.7% and 84.3%, respectively.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |